Governors as at 1st June 2017

-Master Mrs Glynne Butt, Mr Tom Ayling (Park, Gardens and Roads), Lt Col Andrew Douglas (Buildings), Mr Michael Matthews (Grants & Archives), Mr Geoffrey Morris (Finance), Mrs Helen Ronaldson (Residents), Mr Kevin Senior and Mr Simon McConnell.
+Master Mrs Glynne Butt (Residents), Mr Tom Ayling (Park, Gardens and Roads), Lt Col Andrew Douglas (Buildings), Mr Michael Matthews (Grants & Archives), Mr Geoffrey Morris (Finance), Mr Kevin Senior and Mr Simon McConnell.

-Cllr Mr Mike Badcock, Cllr Mrs Monica Lovatt, Cllr Mr Andrew Todd.
+Cllr Mr Mike Badcock, Cllr Mrs Monica Lovatt, Cllr Mrs Helen Pighills

 Rev Dr Charles Miller.